You can always press Enter⏎ to continue

 Pick the answer that best describes you/your business.

-C. I do things to market my business but I wouldn't say it's as consistent as it could be.
-I'm keen to do more, and make it a more consistent, strategic effort to get the most bang for my buck but I'm not completely confident about where I should be putting my energy.
+C. I do aim to reach out and grow my network, and I've presented/appeared as a guest a few times, but I'm not as consistent as I could be.
+I'm keen to do more to grow a valuable network, and make it a more consistent, strategic effort, but I'm not completely confident about where I should be putting my energy.

 Previous